jeshraghian/QSNNs/readme.md

 # Quantized Spiking Neural Networks
-This paper contains the corresponding code from the paper *Navigating Local Minima in Quantized Spiking Neural Networks*.
+This repo contains the corresponding code from the paper *Navigating Local Minima in Quantized Spiking Neural Networks*.

 ## Requirements
 A working `Python` (≥3.6) interpreter and the `pip` package manager.
 All required libraries and packages can be installed using  `pip install -r requirements.txt`.
 To avoid potential package conflicts, the use of a `conda` environment is recommended.
 The following commands can be used to create and activate a separate `conda` environment, clone this repository, and to install all dependencies: